-That’s because understanding the causes, and preventing or dealing with impacts of climate change add up to some of the biggest challenges our society is set to face – with endless career options for those wanting to make a difference.
-And STEM skills are going to be required in many if not all of those career paths.
+Understanding the causes, and preventing or dealing with the impacts of climate change make up some of the biggest challenges our society is set to face – with endless exciting STEM career options available to those wanting to make a difference.

 We can’t fight climate change without a sophisticated understanding of the climate and weather systems, so meteorology would be an obvious career choice for a climate change activist.
 Australia’s Bureau of Meteorology is one of the country’s top STEM employers, with an annual Graduate Meteorologist Program, which requires an undergraduate or postgraduate degree majoring in physics or maths.